gmorningman/ubuntu-crypto-mining-server/README.md

 wget https://github.com/NebuTech/NBMiner/releases/download/v39.7/NBMiner_39.7_Linux.tgz
 tar -xf NBMiner*.tgz
-ls # if you want to see if it was extracted properly cd NB # then press tab to auto complete becasue you are way to lazy to type out the whole name every time nano start_ergo.sh # to edit your info
+ls # if you want to see if it was extracted properly cd NB # then press tab to auto-complete because you are way to lazy to type out the whole name every time nano start_ergo.sh # to edit your info
 ./start_ergo.sh # to start mining
 ```